-Building a new house and wanted something to connect each floor together with
+Building a new house and need a connection to connect each floor to your network?

 Perhaps consider Cat 6 for the sake of future-proofing, but otherwise don’t go out of your way to buy Cat 6 cabling.

 It is completely compatible with existing Cat 5e and Cat 5 devices.

 Physically, Cat 6 cabling is larger, has more twists in each pair, and has a plastic separator spine

 running through the center, reducing crosstalk and enabling the higher speeds.